 Throughout his career, Jon worked extensively with his wife, saxophonist Barbara Thompson, drumming with her jazz-fusion group, Paraphernalia and together, they composed for film and TV.
 The National Youth Jazz Orchestra performed with Paraphernalia – Peter Lemer (keys), Billy Thompson (violin) and Dave Ball (bass) – in their honour.
 Proceeds from the concert will also be donated to The Cure Parkinson’s Trust.

 Ana Gracey, Jon and Barbara’s daughter, opened the show with her band, featuring Phil Mulford on bass, Peter Lemer on keyboards with Billy Thompson making a guest appearance on violin all from the Paraphernalia family.
-In addition, she had Adrian Revell on sax and a young drummer recently out of Guildhall, Tom Hutch and performing tracks from her new album, Wicked Games, which was be launched on the night and is now available to buy on Amazon.
+In addition, she had Adrian Revell on sax and a young drummer recently out of Guildhall, Tom Hutch and performing tracks from her new album, Wicked Games, which was launched on the night and will soon be available for purchase.

 “My dad saw the best in everybody and championed the talents of others all his life; he was my greatest fan and I know he’d get a big kick out of me opening his tribute show, and to see Paraphernalia once again performing my mum’s music, which was always a source of great joy and pride for him”